Josverl/micropython-stubs/docs/22_vscode.md

-# Configure VSCode & Pylance to use the selected stub folders
 # VSCode

-VSCode uses Pylance, and optionally a linter suchc as pylint or mypy.
+VSCode  uses Pylance, and optionally a linter such as pylint or mypy.

 ## Configure VSCode & Pylance to use the selected stub folders
-This instructs the VSCode Pylance to consider your libs folder and the stubs for static code evaluation.
+This instructs the VSCode Pylance extension to consider your libs folder and the stubs for code completion and static type-checking.

-VSCode allows this configuration to be set on **_workspace_** or _user_ level.
-I prefer setting it per workspace as that allows different settings for different projects, but you could do either.
+VSCode allows this configuration to be set on **_workspace_** , folder or _user_ level.
+I prefer setting it per workspace or folder as that allows different settings for different projects, but you could do either.

 The below configuration is [Pylance][] specific